-The main difference between a 2WD transmission and a 4WD transmission is the output shaft.
-The Output shaft of a 4WD is shorter than a 2WD version.
-The 4WD transmission is also designed to mate up with a transfer case to engage 4WD and Lo-range (4L).
+The main difference between a 2WD transmission and a 4WD transmission is The 4WD transmission is designed to mate up with a transfer case to engage 4WD and Lo-range (4L).
+Also, The Output shaft of a 4WD is shorter than a 2WD version.

 But first, let’s look at what the core differences are in more detail between the two transmissions.

-The basic shape, structure, and most of the internals between a 2WD transmission and a 4WD derivative are basically the same.
+If I look at the basic shape, structure, and internals of a 2WD transmission compared to a 4WD derivative then i would say they look very similar in many ways.
 As stated at the outset, the main 2 differences are the output shaft length as well as the ability to mate with a transfer case.

-Will A 2-Wheel Drive Transmission Work In A 4-Wheel Drive Truck?
+Will A 2WD Transmission Work In A 4-Wheel Drive Truck?

 You can remove and get rid of the tail-shaft housing since it won’t fit anymore once the modification is complete.
 The rubber O-ring that seals the housing can be discarded as well.
 You’ll need a new one.